 Begin with the End in Mind

 Before starting the vendor selection process be sure to have a clear goal what is to be accomplished.
 The business challenges that are being addressed should be large enough that they create a significant opportunity to create business performance improvements.
 Implementing solutions to these challenges based on data science technologies should bring massive and measurable benefit to your organization.
-Think big, yet be specific in the details as you begin vendor selection.
+Think big, yet be specific in the details as you begin artificial intelligence vendor selection.

 Select the Most Appropriate Engagement Model for your Organization